pwa-builder/pwabuilder-oculus/next-steps.md

 This documentation shows you how your app can be used in a VR environment, design principles for Oculus PWAs, how your apps can be discoverable through the Oculus Store or Oculus App Lab, integration into Oculus Home, and the VR/AR capabilities available to PWAs.

+## 2. Save your signing key

+If your zip file contains a `signing.keystore` file a `signing-key-info.txt` file, save these files in a safe place.

+You'll need these files later if you upload a new version of your app to the Oculus Store or Oculus App Lab.

+If your zip download didn't contain these files, that means when you generated your Oculus app in PWABuilder, you chose `None` or `Existing` as your signing key.

-## 2. Test your app on your local Oculus device
+## 3. Test your app on your local Oculus device

 For this step, you'll need: